-StarTran's six-year, \$9.1 million proposed capital improvement program is funded largely through Federal transportation funding with \$7.6 million in funds, with the balance coming from City general revenue funds and special reserves.
-The largest single capital item is the accumulation of funds for replacement of 20 buses in FY 15/16.
-No General Revenue funds are programmed in the first year of this year's CIP.
+StarTran's six-year, \$10.4 million proposed capital improvement program is funded largely through Federal transportation funding with \$8.6 million in funds, with the balance coming from City General Revenue funds and Special Reserves.
+The bulk of this capital program comes from the accumulation of funds for the replacement of 16 buses in FY 16/17, and the replacement of 12 buses in FY 18/19.
+No General Revenue funds are programmed in the first two years of this CIP.